Sharks Attack Three People In 24 Hours At Florida Beach

 The size and type of sharks involved in the bites were not immediately known.

-Malphurs said that sharks are not even the most most dangerous part of swimming in the water.
-She said that rip currents were a far greater danger to the population.
+Malphurs said that sharks are not even the most dangerous part of swimming in the water.
+She said that rip currents are a far greater danger to the population.

 There are reportedly more than 2,000 rescues made each year from people being swept into rip currents.